 There are three basic types of criminal trespassing.
 These are:

-When you enter a building, whether it’s a public or private commercial building or home residence, without legal authority to be there, it’s considered unlicensed entry into a structure.
+When you enter a building, whether it’s a public or private commercial building or home residence, without legal authority to be there, it’s considered an unlicensed entry into a structure.
 An example of this might be trying to get into your kid’s school after hours or going into a neighbor’s house unannounced.
 You may not be looking to do anything nefarious, perhaps you were just trying to get a book out of your son’s locker.
 However, it’s still against the law.
-While this is typically a disorderly persons offense, it can become a fourth degree crime depending on the type of structure you are entering.
+While this is typically a disorderly persons offense, it can become a fourth-degree crime depending on the type of structure you are entering.

 We’ve all seen “no trespassing signs before.”
 Simply put, when you enter a building or area despite clearly-posted signage, you may be charged with defiant trespassing is when you enter or remain in a place to which notice against trespass is given.
 For example, climbing over a fence marked “No Trespassing” would be defiant trespassing.
 This is a disorderly persons offense.